A Topology of Metaphysics

 Plates from Ernst Chladni’s 1787 book “Entdeckungen über die Theorie des Klanges”

-Standing wave nodes give the illusion of solid, unchanging being — the fixed, reliable shape or “self” that seems permanent (like the outline of a mandala or the feeling of “this is me”).
+Standing wave nodes give the illusion of solid, unchanging being — a fixed, reliable shape or “self” that seems permanent (like the outline of a mandala or the feeling of “this is me”).
 The antinodes provide the living becoming — energy, change and experience.
 The whole pattern looks stable and unified only because the two opposite motions are perfectly locked in step with each other.
 They don’t fight; they complete one another.
 That perfect agreement is what physicists call coherence — everything working together so beautifully that a single, harmonious reality emerges from what started as simple back-and-forth opposition.

 We can feel when this happens.
 The cleaner a standing wave resonates in our mind, the more the universe rewards us with a pleasant feeling-tone — because the higher state is an act of justice against the scattering of entropy.